Aletheia: What Makes RLVR For Code Verifiers Tick?: Experimental Setup

-We validate our findings across a wide range of model sizes, training $1.5\text{B}$, $7\text{B}$, and $14\text{B}$ parameter variants for each method.
-Unless explicitly mentioned, we initialize each method from the \texttt{Deepseek-R1-Distill-Qwen2.5} models~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} because they have been warm-started to generate reasoning traces before answering.
+We validate our findings across a wide range of model sizes and training parameter counts, including \texttt{1.5B}, \texttt{7B}, and \texttt{14B} for each method.
+Unless explicitly mentioned, we initialize each method from the \texttt{DeepSeek-R1-Distill-Qwen2.5} models~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} because they have been warm-started to generate reasoning traces before answering.
 To ensure a fair comparison, all methods are trained for an identical number of gradient updates.
-For on-policy methods, we generate $16$ responses at a high sampling temperature of $1.0$ and award a $+1$ to generations that identify the correct candidate, and $0$ otherwise.
-We provide a detailed description of our training setup in \cref{sec: detailed-hparams} and experiment with alternate rewards in \cref{sec: alt-rewards}.
+For on-policy methods, we generate \texttt{16} responses at a high sampling temperature of \texttt{1.0} and award a \texttt{+1} to generations that identify the correct candidate, and \texttt{0} otherwise.
+We also apply a \texttt{-1} penalty to generations that violate the format.
+We provide a detailed description of our training setup in \cref{sec: detailed-hparams} and experiment with alternate reward formulations in \cref{sec: alt-rewards}.